-Lightweight base layers are going to be versatile across the three seasons where snow is not involved and possibly a good choice for energy-intensive snow activities.
-Lightweight base layers are typically going to have high breathability making them ideal for pursuits where you are working up a sweat in warm to cold conditions.
-The Patagonia Capilene Lightweight Crew is a fantastic choice and staff favorite for backpacking, mountain biking, and trail running through warm weather.
-The Rab Merino + 120 Crew offers a bit more warmth with outstanding breathability making it ideal for cross-country skiing, spring backcountry skiing, or fall backpacking or climbing.
+Lightweight options are going to be versatile across the three seasons, where snow is not involved and possibly a good choice for energy-intensive snow activities.
+These base layers are typically going to have high breathability, making them ideal for pursuits where you are working up a sweat in warm to cold conditions.
+This weight is a fantastic choice and staff favorite for backpacking through the summer, and are awesome for mountain biking and trail running when the warm weather begins to cool off.

-Midweight base layers are going to be the most versatile and are what the majority of people go for, as they offer higher levels of warmth but still maintain versatility with breathability and wicking abilities.
+Midweight options are going to be the most versatile.
+They are what the majority of people go for, as they offer higher levels of warmth but still maintain versatility with breathability and wicking abilities.
 These are excellent for the winter season, from shoveling feet of snow to skiing on top of it.
 Performing comfortably in the cold of winter as well as when the mercury begins to rise again in spring and fall, a midweight is going to offer you a great all-around, do-everything base layer.
-Midweight layers that we tested and loved are the Icebreaker 200 Oasis Crew, the REI Co-op Merino Top, and the Arc'teryx Phase AR Crew.

-Expedition Weight are going to be your heavy hitters for extreme cold.
-These are the layers you are going to choose when warmth is a priority and being cold is simply not an option.
-We didn't really test expedition weight base layer tops as they are not as commonly used but the two warmest tops that we tested would fall somewhere between a mid and expedition weight.
-The SmartWool Merino 250 Crew and the Patagonia Capilene Air Crew both offer a warm, thick fabric that is extremely warm but boasts great breathability allowing them to be versatile in their use across seasons.
-We would say these two carry the warmth of an expedition weight but the versatility of a midweight.
+Expedition-weight tops are going to be your heavy hitters for extreme cold.
+These are the layers you are going to choose when warmth is a priority, and being cold is not an option.
+We didn't test expedition weight tops as they are not as commonly used, but a few of the warmest tops that we tested would fall somewhere between a mid- and expedition-weight.
+The SmartWool Merino 250 Crew, the Patagonia Capilene Air Crew, and Smartwool Intraknit 200 all offer warm, thick fabrics that are extremely warm but boast great breathability allowing them to be versatile in their use across seasons.
+We would say these models carry close to the warmth of an expedition weight but the versatility of a midweight.

 Although this is not part of our reviews of individual products, we believe it is one of or the most important consideration when making a purchase.
 Both brands and consumers are growing more conscious of the impact of the clothing that we're making and wearing on both the environment and the lives of the people involved in the process.
 We all hold a responsibility to minimize the unnecessary harm that we either create or support as well as do what we can to improve the lives of the people that work hard so we can have gear that allows us to enjoy the outdoors.

 The dollars that we spend are one the most important and direct ways that we vote on the kind of environment and community we wish to both create and be a part of.
-When it comes to the apparel industry, which is the second largest contributor to environmental impact behind the oil industry, it is important that brands make intentional efforts to move toward producing their clothing more sustainable.
+When it comes to the apparel industry, it is important that brands make intentional efforts to move toward producing their clothing more sustainable.

-Patagonia is an aggressive leader in spearheading as well as encouraging other brands to minimize the impact their clothing and business has.
-Sourcing and manufacturing with sustainable fibers and materials is one of the biggest steps an apparel company can make in reducing their environmental impact.
+Patagonia is an aggressive leader in spearheading as well as encouraging other brands to minimize the impact their clothing and business have.
+Sourcing and manufacturing with sustainable fibers and materials are some of the most significant steps an apparel company can make in reducing their environmental impact.
 As a consumer, supporting brands and buying products that are made with sustainable fabrics is how we can directly and intentionally vote with our dollars.

 Natural fibers are more sustainable than oil-based or synthetic viscose like polyester or nylon.
-This is because a natural fiber is renewable, sheep will continue growing wool at sustainable rates whereas the earth does not seem to be replenishing petroleum deposits as rapidly.
-Recycled content is the most sustainable as the raw product has already been created and it takes less energy to repurpose it than it does to source it raw.
+This is because a natural fiber is renewable — sheep will continue growing wool at sustainable rates — whereas the earth does not seem to be replenishing petroleum deposits as rapidly.
+Recycled content is the most sustainable as the raw product has already been created, and it takes less energy to re-purpose it than it does to source it raw.
 In the wool world, non-mulesed wool is preferred for animal welfare but is controversial.
-Mulesing wool is a process where wool-bearing skin is removed to prevent a parasitic infection.
-It is controversial because the process is considered by some as cruel and painful for the sheep.
-It is a practice that is generally being phased out in way of more humane alternatives.
+Mulesing wool is a process where wool-bearing skin is removed to prevent parasitic infection.
+It is controversial because the process is considered by many as cruel and painful for the sheep.
+It is a practice that is generally being phased out in the way of more humane alternatives.